 The Royals made their Major League debut in the 1969 season—and were relatively successful at the onset for an expansion team.
 Kansas City finished fourth out of six in the American League West before improving to 85-76 in 1971 to secure second place in the division.
 In 1976, led by future Hall of Famer George Brett, the Royals reached the playoffs for the first time in team history.
 Kansas City would make the playoffs again the following two seasons, but they were not able to win a playoff series any of the three seasons.
 In 1980 the Royals again made the playoffs, but this year Brett and his team finally got over the hump and won a playoff series before falling to the Philadelphia Phillies in the World Series.
 In 1985, after two more playoff appearances that ended without a series win, the Royals were back in the World Series.
 The series against the St. Louis Cardinals went to seven games, but Kansas City unleashed 11 runs in the deciding game to put away the Cardinals and win the franchise’s first championship.
-It’s been tough sailing for the Royals since their World Series victory, as the team has yet to return to the playoffs.
-The Royals have just seven winning seasons since 1985.
-Kansas City has retired the number of two players through the team’s history.
+After the 1985 World Series, the Royals struggled, putting together just seven winning seasons from 1985-2013.
+In 2014, the Crowns fortunes changed, as the team rode its first playoff berth in 2 decades to an American League Championship and a trip to the World Series.
+A year later, Kansas City took home its first division title, since moving to the AL Central, and went 11-5 in the post season to win the 2015 World Series.
+The return to prominence has driven Kansas City Royals ticket demand to one of the highest in the MLB and has returned baseball fever to Kansas City.
 Score with TicketCity - the place to go for Kansas City Royals baseball tickets.

 2016 Royals Season Preview